coderforlife/pyjvm/README.md

 For the most part, the objects should behave as you might expect.

-**Note:** strings should always be unicode, and in some cases a byte-string will end up being converted to a byte array instead of a java.lang.String.
-In Python 3 this is easy, strings are normally unicode.
-In Python 2, it is recommended to use `from __future__ import unicode_literals`.
+**Note:** strings should always be unicode, and in some cases a byte-string will end up being converted to a byte array instead of a `java.lang.String`.
+In Python 3 this is easy, `str` is unicode.
+In Python 2, it is recommended to use `from __future__ import unicode_literals` which will help.

 Starting the JVM